UPDATE: This article is updated in August 2022 with the latest information. Read carefully, as this can help you earn more money from Adsense.

 AdSense For Search

-For a big website, AdSense For Search units perform really well.
+For a big website, AdSense For Search units perform well.

 If you have not yet set up AdSense For Search units, read our guide:

-How many AdSense ads can you put on a page?
+How many AdSense ad unit can you put on a page?

 As mentioned above, Google has lifted the limit restrictions.
 As long as your ads do not exceed your content, there is no upper limit on the number of ads on a single page.

-It’s important to note that while picking the number of ads, you should think about the short posts on your blog.
-If you decide to place more than 5-6 ad units, and you are placing them sitewide using a plugin, you might be spamming your own short posts with a large number of ads.
+It’s important to note that while picking the number of ads, you should consider the short blog posts.
+If you decide to place more than 5-6 ad units and place them sitewide using a plugin, you might be spamming your own short posts with a large number of ads.